optuna/optuna/docs/source/tutorial/first.rst

        ...:     return (x - 2) ** 2
        ...:

-Our goal is to find out ``x`` that minimizes the output of ``objective`` function, which we refer to as "optimization."
-During the optimization, Optuna repeatedly invokes and evaluates the objective function with different values of ``x``.
+This function returns the value of (x - 2) squared.
+Our goal is to find the value of ``x`` that minimizes the output of the ``objective`` function.
+This is the "optimization."
+During the optimization, Optuna repeatedly calls and evaluates the objective function with different values of ``x``.

 A :class:`~optuna.trial.Trial` object corresponds to a single execution of the objective function and is internally instantiated upon each invocation of the function.

-The `suggest` APIs (e.g., :func:`~optuna.trial.Trial.suggest_uniform`) are called inside the objective function to obtain parameters for a trial.
+The `suggest` APIs (for example, :func:`~optuna.trial.Trial.suggest_uniform`) are called inside the objective function to obtain parameters for a trial. :func:`~optuna.trial.Trial.suggest_uniform` selects parameters uniformly within the range provided.
+In our example, from -10 to 10.

 To start the optimization, we create a study object and pass the objective function to method :func:`~optuna.study.Study.optimize` as follows.